cwdeee/trust-network-guidelines/docs/materials.md

 Excluding certain parts of speech (e.g., function words) can simplify the selection process.
 However, it may also reduce the language's representativeness.

 #### Lemmatization
-Lemmatization involves using lemmas (base forms of words) instead of individual word forms.
+Lemmatization involves using lemmas (i.e., base forms of words; typically found in dictionaries) instead of individual word forms.

 Pros: